yaskovdev/blog/source/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 Java can trick you into being complacent and lazy, if you aren’t careful.
 It kindly tries to save you from extra thinking by implicitly providing default encodings and time zones whenever possible.
 It is doing you a disservice.

-The consequences of using the default time zone are considered in [a separate article]({{ site.url }}/2017/12/11/why-is-20-12-2017-12-00-not-a-moment-in-time).
+The consequences of using the default time zone are considered in {% post_link 2017-12-11-why-is-20-12-2017-12-00-not-a-moment-in-time 'a separate article' %}.
 As for default encoding, there is [an awesome article by Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) to explain more.

 ### To Summarize